 This is not a complete list.
 We value diverse perspectives in our programs and encourage students from other majors and professions.

-Students are required to self-register for the listed course per the NYU Academic Calendar for January 2021:
+Students are required to self-register for the listed course per the NYU Academic Calendar:

 Offered through the Department of Media, Culture, and Communication.